omarithms/omarithms/README.md

-Hi there I am Omar 👋
-Aspiring Software Developer with interests in software engineering, cybersecurity, and systems.
+👋 Hi there I am Omar Aspiring Software Developer with interests in software engineering, cybersecurity, and systems.

-Seeking to grow into a skilled software developer with strong foundations in development and security.

 🔭 Currently Working On
 - Building development projects